Gardens of the French Renaissance: Gardens of Fontainebleau

 The gardens of the Château de Fontainebleau, located in a forest which had been the hunting preserve of the Capetian Kings of France, were created by Francis I beginning in 1528.
 The garden featured fountains, parterres, a forest of pine trees brought from Provence and the first artificial grotto in France in 1541.
 Catherine de' Medici ordered copies in bronze of the statues which decorated the Cortile del Belvedere in Rome.
 A statue of Hercules in repose by Michelangelo decorated the garden of the lake.
 In 1594, Henry IV added a small island in the lake connected to the court of fountains by a bridge.

-The Gardens of Chenonceau
+Gardens of Chenonceau

-The Château de Chenonceau had two separate gardens: the first created in 1551 for Diane de Poitiers, the favorite of King Henry II, with a large parterre and a jet d'eau (jet of water), and a second, smaller garden created for Catherine de' Medici in 1560, on a terrace raised above the river Cher, divided into compartments, with a basin in the centre.
+The Château de Chenonceau had two separate gardens: the first created in 1551 for Diane de Poitiers, the mistress of King Henry II, with a large parterre and a jet d'eau (jet of water), and a second, smaller garden created for Catherine de' Medici in 1560, on a terrace raised above the River Cher, divided into compartments, with a basin in the centre.